 We are recruiting a highly motivated, experienced and enthusiastic individual for an Associate role.
-This is a full- or part-time permanent post based in North London, to help us grow and expand the work we offer.
+This is a full- or part-time permanent post based in our offices near Kings Cross, to help us grow and expand the work we offer.

 The successful candidate will contribute to a wide range of our projects.
 The right person will be experienced and knowledgeable about different analytical and critical thinking approaches and will be able to conduct technical analyses independently with advice from senior staff.
 The types of activities will depend on the skill set and experience of the candidate, but could include: planning and conducting data analysis and preparing outputs, conducting statistical analysis, creating surveys and analysing results, programming, qualitative research (planning, conducting research including semi-structured interviews with clinicians, policy-makers and other stakeholders, and analysing results), writing, data identification (e.g. literature searching and evidence synthesis), user testing, audits, and much more.

 Candidates with an MSc in a relevant field will be considered for this position.
 The successful candidate will be responsible for the contributing to the successful delivery of modelling and other projects, and working with clients, external collaborators, internal colleagues and the Managing Director.
 There will be many opportunities to learn skills and gain knowledge of a wide range of approaches to support the work we do and grow our offering.
 They will have opportunities to be actively involved in the sales process and growing our client base and revenue.

 There are possibilities for national/international travel on projects and presenting results at conferences/workshops.
 The successful candidate will be passionate about delivering excellent results while managing her/his work in an efficient and professional manner.

 - Plan, design and conduct original health research

 - Conduct quantitative analytical work including health economic models, data analysis, decision tools and a wide range of other research/consultancy activities